dotnet/docs/docs/core/testing/mstest-analyzers/mstest0026.md

 ## Cause

-This rule raises a diagnostic when an argument containing a conditional access is passed to the `Assert`, `CollectionAssert` or `StringAssert`  assertion methods below:
+This rule raises a diagnostic when an argument containing a conditional access `(?.)` is passed to the assertion methods below:

 - `Assert.IsTrue`
 - `Assert.IsFalse`